rkuma183/wilsonmar.github.io/_posts/2017-08-22-cloud-foundry.md

    PROTIP: An cf development enviornment is not needed just to push.

-0. Push to CFs <strong>Cloud Controll</strong> your "web-app":
+0. Push to CFs <strong>Cloud Controller</strong> based on what is defined in the manifest.yml file:

-   <tt><strong>cf push web-app</strong></tt>
+   <tt><strong>cf push
+   </strong></tt>

+   Alternately:

+   <tt><strong>cf set-env APP-NAME web-app
+   cf push web-app \-\-no-start
+   cf set-env APP-NAME special_token h4DKt6W7Fm4dLJxtBU37aW
+   cf start APP-NAME
+   </strong></tt>

    `web-app` is not needed if the name is defined in the manifest.yml file.

+   `--no-start` stages apps instead of starting them immediately.

+   `cf set-env APP-NAME special_token h4DKt6W7Fm4dLJxtBU37aW`<br />
+   sets an envionment variable containing an access token

+   `cf start APP-NAME`

    What should happen:

-   - The CLI gathers your app’s files and uploads them to Cloud Foundry Cloud Controller.
-   - The Cloud Controller finds the needed Buildpack, which helps applications gather everything they need to build and run on Cloud Foundry.
-   - The Buildpack builds an application image (Droplet).
-   - The release stage is when the droplet is copied to your application container.
-The droplet is unpacked and the command to start your application is run.
-If you create more instances of your application, the same droplet is used on those new application containers.
-The droplet is built once, when pushed, and ensures all the releases in the future are identical until your next push.
-   - Diego takes that Droplet and runs it in a Container (Diego Cell).
-   <br /><br />

    <!-- https://courses.edx.org/courses/course-v1:LinuxFoundationX+LFS132x+1T2017/courseware/05655ef9d6cf4b388239a47663b6b4a8/2336c77fbbdc48029ead67ce44bafe20/?child=first -->
    ![cf-pushing-workflow-1024x768-179](https://user-images.githubusercontent.com/300046/29647251-4e161eba-8856-11e7-8608-3bd2ceeed495.jpg)

+   The code is transformed through its deployment process through three stages into the application.

+   1. Build transforms your code into an executable form.

+      - The cf CLI gathers your app’s files and uploads them to Cloud Foundry Cloud Controller.

+      - The Cloud Controller finds the needed Buildpack.

+      - The Buildpack gather everything needed to build and run on Cloud Foundry, then builds an application image (<strong>Droplet</strong>).

+   2. Release combines the executable with available configuration.

+      The droplet is copied to a application <strong>container</strong>.

+      Within a container, the droplet is unpacked.
+The command to start your application is run.

+      If more instances of your application is created, the same droplet is used on those new application containers.
+      The droplet is built once, when pushed, and its use ensures that all future releases are identical until the next push.

+   3. Run is where the release package gets deployed and executed.

+      "<strong>Diego</strong>" takes that Droplet and runs it in a Container (Diego Cell).

-   The Gorouter handles HTTP traffic.
+      NOTE: Within CF, the "Gorouter" handles HTTP traffic.

-   Container execution is handled by "Garden".
+      And container execution is handled by "Garden".

 0. Highlight the random URL CF generates (for example "flowing-packets" in "web-app-flowing-packets.cfapps.io") to copy to your Clipboard.